OutpostRyan/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 * Will not be used to create, distribute, or enable material that is, facilitates, or operates in conjunction with, malware, spyware, adware, or other malicious programs or code;
 * Will not involve reverse engineering, decompiling, disassembling, deciphering, or otherwise attempting to derive the source code for the Services or any related technology that is not open source; and
 * Will not involve renting, leasing, loaning, selling, or reselling the Services or related data without our consent.
+* Does not direct hate at individuals or groups based on
+* Will not involve pornography (Outpost does not have the financial/legal capacity at this time to handle the record-keeping requirements needed)
+* Won't be used to threaten violence against individuals or groups.
+* Won't be used to glorify violence
+* Won't involve child sexual exploitation (if you try this, we'll do all we can to get you prosecuted)
+* Won't be used to threaten, harass, denigrate or encourage violatence against people on the basis of ethnicity, gender, gender identity, age, disability, disease, race, caste or national origin.
+* Won't be used to promote or encourage suicide or self-harm, inluding bulimia and anorexia
+* Won't be used to post gory media that lack news value - and won't put those in header images

+### b.* General conduct policy:
+The rules above are intended to give sites a good sense of what's appropriate on Outpost-powered sites, and what is not.
+They are not rules to be gamed.
+Outpost also has a general conduct rule: if your site engages in unjust or unreasonable conduct - even if it does not violate one of the above rules, Outpost reserves the right to terminate our service.
+Outpost is the sole arbiter of what violates this standard or the rules above.

+### c.

+STOPPED HERE - ADD stuff on patent trolls, data portability

 ## 8. Specific Service Terms
 ### a.
 WordPress.com Websites and Accounts